claireloconnell/claireloconnell.github.io/_posts/2021-12-30-lessons-learned.md

   - notes
   - learning
 ---
 As a graduate student, I teach undergraduate-level courses offered by my university.
 In the fall of 2021, I was a teaching assistant (TA) for [Analytical Tools for Behavior Information](http://hobsonresearch.com/index.php/biol2099-analytical-tools-for-behavior-information/) taught by my advisor.
 For someone, such as myself, just starting to scratch the surface of all that is R, this was an awesome experience.
-Guiding students through assignments helped me understand how to break down R language and the logic behind our code, and I strengthened my own understanding of coding best practices, troubleshooting, and how to talk about code.
+Guiding students through assignments helped me understand how to break down the language and logic behind code.
+I strengthened my own understanding of coding best practices, troubleshooting, and how to talk about code.

 **I want to share some of the things I learned about learning to code in R Studio**